cthbleachbit/EarthLiveCPP/README.md

 A CPP rewrite of [EarthLiveShell](https://github.com/cthbleachbit/EarthLiveShell.git) which is my shell script rewrite of [EarthLiveSharp](https://github.com/bitdust/EarthLiveSharp) which is written in C# and windows-only.

+Live view of the Earth from space, right on your (nix) desktop.
+Images are from the satellite [himawari8](http://himawari8.nict.go.jp), the only satellite (I know) that releases image of visible wavelength timely to public for free.

+For a sneak peek for what this might be like, check [EarthLiveShell](https://github.com/cthbleachbit/EarthLiveShell.git).

 #### Contributors

 * Yue Sun <yues@cs.wisc.edu>